matthieugomez/bytwoway/README.md

 You can specify a particular list for the aesthetics by appending the aesthetic name with an s
 ```
-bytwoway line wage grade, by(race) aes(color) colors(`""248 118 109" "0 186 56"  "97 156 255""')
+bytwoway line wage grade, by(race) aes(color) colors("248 118 109" "0 186 56"  "97 156 255")
 ```
 ![](img/aescolors.jpg)

 ## Individual options

-You can add individual options by enclosing the main command into parenthesis
+You can add option for the graphs within group by enclosing the main command into parenthesis

 ```
 bytwoway (scatter wage grade, connect(l)), by(race) aes(color msymbol)